Guided Home Learning

 As a progressive, creative and different school, we pride ourselves on our ability to be flexible and respond quickly when needs must.
 We have an amazing team of dedicated staff and some state of the art technology at our fingertips.
-Our girls have their own school iPads and this has enabled us to provide our outstanding education and live lessons remotely throughout the first lockdown.
-We have then taken the learnings and feedback from this in order to improve and perfect our provision into the current lockdown situation.
+Our girls have their own school iPads and this has enabled us to provide our outstanding education and live lessons remotely throughout the lockdown periods.
+We took the learnings and feedback from the first lockdown to improve and perfect our provision for subsequent lockdown periods.

 Academic success is only part of the bigger picture of overall happiness and success.
-We have a huge number of enrichment opportunities and extracurricular activities to expand our girls’ horizons, and these too can continue to be delivered remotely during lockdown.
+We have a huge number of enrichment opportunities and extracurricular activities to expand our girls’ horizons, and these too continued to be delivered remotely during lockdown.

 In the age of Zoom and Google Meet there really is no limit to what we can provide for our girls.
 Our enrichment clubs range from music and dance to baking and board games, from art and science to debating and feminism, and a whole lot more besides.
 Our remote music projects have been particularly successful and very well received.
 You can read more about these and watch them in our blog post.